 I’ve also run my own studio, Pure in Form Pilates Studio, since 2017.
 I’m certified in Pilates, Gyrotonic and GyroKineses and teach movement arts to a wide range of clientele.
 My skill base includes healing modalities such as brain balancing, Bal-A-Vis-X, cranial sacral therapy.
 After 20 years, I still find it most rewarding to help others find strength, confidence and healing through movement.
 I’ve learned that organizing the body allows not only physical health to flourish, but also mental, emotional and educational health to thrive.
 The strong connection between physical and emotional well-being has lead me to pursue a degree in Art Therapy, where I can facilitate whole person health to a deeper degree.
 I look forward to working with the TLL board, and creating new ideas for this upcoming year.

 Former Board Members

 Lisa Stracks served as a founding board member, 2016-17.
 She received a B.A. from Calvin College and an M.A. from Northwestern University.
 She was an editor for more than 20 years and currently manages a medical practice.
-She began homeschooling her daughter, who is now 14, in second grade, and also homeschooled her son for two years in first and second grades.
+She homeschooled her daughter from second through eighth grade, and also homeschooled her son for two years in first and second grades.
 She continues to be amazed at how much her children enjoy learning and credits homeschooling for helping foster that joy of learning.